-Zimbabwe was the first country Safari Drive operated in - our first base was set up there, in Victoria Falls, in 1993.
-The country was by far our favourite to run safaris in until around 2008 when the political situation became impossible for us to do so.
-We are now delighted that we can send our valued clients back to this stunning country in confidence, and experience what Zimbabwe safaris have to offer.
+Safari Drive set up shop in Zimbabwe back in 1993.
+The country was one of our favourite destinations and our clients loved trips here, until 2008 when the political situation prevented travel here.
+We are now delighted that we can send our valued clients back to this stunning country and experience the full glory of Zimbabwe.

 The National Parks here are out of this world, full of game and unspoilt by man.
 But what we love more is the people here, they are generally so warm and friendly people are so proud to be Zimbabwean.
 Of course there are some really beautiful lodges and campsites dotted around the country, and the legendary safari guides are back and will be delighted to show you their country and the prolific game.

 Heavy rains throughout.

 Rain and good weather.
 Good time for birding.

 The end of the wet season :)

 a very fresh, green month; some rain but also clear weather.

 For the scenery lovers, arguably the best time to travel as the land is beautiful and green.

 The dry season is in full swing with near to no rainfall and low temperatures at night.